The Gift of the Amygdali

 The inside of a cozy apartment.
 A young housewife is relaxing with her tea & talk show on TV; through the door we see a bath with steam rising and a small child in it, and flames licking a pot on a stove in a kitchen through the other door.

-A middle-aged man stretches out in a lounger on the roof of an apartment building, glass of tomato juice in hand, smoking a fat blunt.
+A middle-aged man stretches out in a lounger on the roof of an apartment building, glass of tomato juice in hand, smoking a fat blunt, the Hudson a dark ribbon below.

 A small bare hotel room, lit by a single hanging bulb.
-A not-unattractive woman in a dress contemplates, among the debris of makeup and cups and bottles on her night stand.
+A not-unattractive woman in a dress contemplates the debris of makeup, cups, and a dead bottle of Old Crow on her night stand.

 Outside on the streets.
 It is a sultry hot summer night, and Gotham is a pressure-cooker.